Pratham-Bit-Flip/Single-Clock-and-Dual-Clock-FIFO-Design-and-Verification/README.md

 # Single-Clock and Dual-Clock FIFO Design and Verification

+This repository contains two FIFO (First In, First Out) implementations in **Verilog HDL**, along with there testbenches for functional verification.
+---
 ## 🧠 What is a FIFO?

 A **FIFO (First In, First Out)** is a memory buffer that stores and retrieves data in the same order it was received — the first data written is the first data read.